 - Damage to the kidneys

-Treatment can lower the probability of developing these kinds of complications.
+Treatment can lower the risk of developing these kinds of problems.

-In Germany, statutory health insurance covers the cost of a general health check-up every two years from the age of 35 onwards.
+In Germany, statutory health insurers cover the cost of a general health check-up every three years from the age of 35 onwards.
 The aim of this check-up is to detect early signs of cardiovascular disease, diabetes and kidney problems.
-It involves things like having your blood pressure.
+It includes taking your blood pressure.
 So far, though, studies haven’t proven that regular general health check-ups can protect healthy people from illness or increase their life expectancy.